Campaign of the Month: October 2017

 Heinrick Roehr (e.
 1942)

-Jonathan’s older childe was a German physicist engaged in the atomic bomb program in Nazi Germany and embraced during World War II.
+Jonathan’s older childe was a German physicist engaged in the atomic bomb program in Nazi Germany and Embraced during World War II.
 A brilliant, if escentric individual, he lost his taste for advanced science following his introduction to thaumaturgy in favor of a deemer examination of the Hermetic roots and the occult as a whole.
 A near ancilla now in good standing amid the clan in Rio de Janeiro, he has settled into the role of a more senior apprentice in the chantry therein, instructing new Embraces amid his own studies, with little professed ambition and limited social interactions outside the Pyramid beyond occasional acquisitions of occult lore and relics (especially those smuggled out of Europe by fleeing Nazi’s).
-Outwardly, there does not appear to be significant contact between childe and sire.
+Outwardly, there does not appear to be significant contact between childe and sire, and in my experience Magister North rarely spoke of his childe.
+It is probable that they are estranged.

 Magister North has, not surprisingly, created many ghouls over his long Requiem.
 Few of them have endured more than a handful of years, as the Clan tends to encourage, but a handful have enjoyed longer lives in service to him.
 The most notable are detailed below.
 Of those that enjoy such short term service to him, most are drawn from the ranks of disaffected veterans, failed businessmen due to addictions of various sorts, and criminal street gangs.
 Investigations have revealed that most such souls are reduced to little more than blank slates by his use of Dominate, with much of their past wiped out and little save their loyalty to him remaining.
 Unlike the named individuals, he appears to treat these individuals as nameless, faceless, and (most notably) completely expendable.